 Request for payment authentication using 3D Secure emails

-- We will have a configurable email template you can use to automatically send your customers an email asking them to authenticate to complete payment for their invoice or subscription.
+A configurable email template is available to automatically send your customers an email asking them to authenticate to complete payment for their invoice or subscription.

 Hosted Invoice Page

 If an off-session payment requires the customer to complete 3D Secure authentication, you can send them a link to a hosted invoice page.
-On the hosted invoice page (via Stripe’s automatic emails or your own) where they’ll be asked to confirm their payment (or add a new payment method).
-Once they click confirm payment, we’ll display the 3D Secure 2 modal so they can complete authentication with their bank using a 3D Secure 2 modal that is displayed.
+On the hosted invoice page, the customer can confirm their payment or add a new payment method if one is needed.
+After confirming their payment, the customer can complete authentication with their bank using a 3D Secure 2 modal that is displayed.

 Summary of API changes

-We’ve added two new statuses to the Subscription resource:
+Two statuses have been added to the Subscription resource:

 incomplete status only when the first charge is attempted and either fails or requires SCA.
 Any subscription that remains in the

-incomplete state and is not successfully paid will expire after 23 hours, automatically moving the status to
+incomplete state and is not successfully paid expires after 23 hours.
+This automatically changes the status to

 active it cannot enter

-incomplete again — future instances of payments requiring SCA will result in the subscription being
+incomplete again.
+Future payments that require SCA result in the subscription being

-The Payment Intents API is Stripe’s new payment API that fully manage the lifecycle of a payment, including the new statuses a payment can enter.
+The Payment Intents API is Stripe’s new payment API that manages the lifecycle of a payment.
 This includes a new

-next_action payload which instructs you how to complete payment (usually through a redirect to the cardholder’s bank for authentication through 3D Secure authentication, using a URL embedded within the response).
-The Invoice object will now have a
+next_action attribute.
+These additions indicate how to complete payment, which is usually done through a redirect to the cardholder’s bank for authentication or using a URL embedded within the response.
+The Invoice object now has a

-payment_intent you can rely on, in addition to the existing
+payment_intent you can use to manage the payment lifecycle, in addition to the existing

 Stripe.js support for the Payment Intents API

-When an invoice requires customer action, we will fire a new
+When an invoice requires customer action, Stripe sends a new

 invoice.payment_action_required webhook containing the associated invoice.
 This webhook is meant to complement existing